OSHeroes/Magma/README.md

-# heroes-api
+# MagmaServer

-Heroes API handles REST requests from the game client and server.
+MagmaServer handles REST requests from the game client and server.
+It is another framework used for login/store and more It can be use by both BFHeroes , and BFPlay4Free ( and more ?)

+there is also "PLASMA" framework which we don't know how to make it work at the moment used in the past by bf2bc

 ## Configuration